-- our Board of Trustees is actively involved in the oversight of strategic and risk matters, evaluates its own practices and composition, prioritizes shareholder engagement and takes actions to strengthen the Company; - · our Board of Trustees has a Lead Independent Trustee and is not staggered, with each of our trustees subject to re-election annually; - our Board of Trustees currently has nine trustees, a majority (seven) of whom our Board of Trustees affirmatively has determined, after broadly considering all relevant facts and circumstances, to be "independent" under the listing standards of the NYSE and under applicable rules of the SEC;
+- our Board of Trustees is actively involved in the oversight of strategic and risk matters, evaluates its own practices and composition, prioritizes shareholder engagement and takes actions to strengthen the Company; - our Board of Trustees has a Lead Independent Trustee and is not staggered, with each of our trustees subject to re-election annually; - our Board of Trustees currently has nine trustees, a majority (seven) of whom our Board of Trustees affirmatively has determined, after broadly considering all relevant facts and circumstances, to be "independent" under the listing standards of the NYSE and under applicable rules of the SEC; - we have adopted a majority voting standard for the election of trustees in uncontested elections; - we have adopted amendments to our Declaration of Trust and bylaws to allow shareholders to amend our bylaws by a majority vote of the outstanding shares entitled to be cast on the matter;

-- we have adopted a majority voting standard for the election of trustees in uncontested elections, with a plurality voting standard applying if as of the record date for an annual meeting the number of trustee nominees exceeds the number of trustees to be elected; - we have adopted amendments to our Declaration of Trust and bylaws to allow shareholders to amend our bylaws by a majority vote of the outstanding shares entitled to be cast on the matter: - we have opted out of all of the provisions of Title 3, Subtitle 6 (the "Business Combination Act") of the Maryland General Corporation Law (the "MGCL"), Title 3, Subtitle 7 of the MGCL (the "Control Shares Acquisition Act") and Title 3, Subtitle 8 of the MGCL (the "Unsolicited Takeover Act") and we may not opt back in to any of these provisions without shareholder approval by a majority of votes cast on the matter; and - · we do not have a shareholders rights plan.
+- we have opted out of all of the provisions of Title 3, Subtitle 6 (the "Business Combination Act") of the Maryland General Corporation Law (the "MGCL"), Title 3, Subtitle 7 of the MGCL (the "Control Shares Acquisition Act") and Title 3, Subtitle 8 of the MGCL (the "Unsolicited Takeover Act") and we may not opt back in to any of these provisions without shareholder approval by a majority of votes cast on the matter; and - we do not have a shareholders rights plan.

 Although we have opted out of the Unsolicited Takeover Act, we note that, pursuant to provisions in our Declaration of Trust and bylaws unrelated to the Unsolicited Takeover Act, we currently (1) require, unless called by the Executive Chairman or Chairman of the Board of Trustees, Chief Executive Officer, President or a majority of our trustees, the written request of shareholders entitled to cast not less than a majority of the votes entitled to be cast at a meeting to call a special meeting, and (2) provide that trustees may only be removed for cause and then only by the affirmative vote of holders of at least two-thirds of the votes entitled to be cast in the election of trustees.
-In addition, provisions in our Declaration of Trust and bylaws provide that the number of trustees may be determined by our Board of Trustees and that our trustees may fill vacancies on our Board of Trustees and, therefore, pursuant to provisions in the MGCL, shareholders do not have the authority to determine the number of trustees on our Board of Trustees or to fill vacancies on the Board of Trustees other than vacancies resulting from the removal of a trustee.
+In addition, provisions in our Declaration of Trustees and, therefore, pursuant to provisions in the MGCL, shareholders do not have the authority to determine the number of trustees on our Board of Trustees or to fill vacancies on the Board of Trustees of the votes ensulting from the removal of a trustee.
 By opting out of the Unsolicited Takeover Act and requiring shareholder approval to opt back in, we are prohibited from utilizing the anti-takeover provisions of the Unsolicited Takeover Act, without first receiving the approval of a majority of shareholders casting votes on the matter.